 Based on the verbiage of the mission statement, literacy seems to be at the forefront of the school’s efforts and understanding of how they should operate.

 A brief knowledge of the most recent history of E3’s school building leadership is particularly important for the context of this literacy analysis and in my interpretation, spoke of a shift to what is the current school culture and philosophy toward literacy.
 The current principal has just completed her first year in full-appointment.
-Prior to this current year, she held the position of interim principal (1/2 year), assistance principal (4 years) and in-house instructional facilitator (3 years) – the entirety at E3.
-Her rise to the head position at the school was unusual; in Durham, rarely is a principal appointed to the same building where they have an extensive history but in this case the central office, the outspoken parent body, the building staff and even the students were able to weigh in on their choice of leadership, making her the overwhelming favorite.
+Prior to this current year, she held the position of interim principal (1/2 year), assistant principal (4 years) and in-house instructional facilitator (3 years) – the entirety at E3.
+Her rise to the head position at the school was unusual; in Durham, rarely is a principal appointed to the same building where they have an extensive history but in this case the central office, the outspoken parent body, the building staff and even the students could weigh in on their choice of leadership, making her the overwhelming favorite.

 What makes this relevant to our literacy discussion is that under the reign of the former principal (for whom the current principal was his assistant), there was a reading enhancement program set in place whose acronym was LIFT – Literacy Intervention Focus Time – which was a 30-minute block set aside to assess and identify the weaknesses in literacy for every 3rd – 5th grade student in the school based on the findings of the National Reading Panel (1999), which determined that there are 5 Literacy Focal Components for complete reading comprehension: